Anunnaki: Etymology

-In Sumerian, the name of this group of deities is variously written as "^{d}a-nuna", "^{d}a-nuna-ke_{4}-ne", or "^{d}a-nun-na", meaning "Princely offspring" or "Royal offspring".
+In Sumerian, the name of this group of deities is variously written as "^{d}a-nun-na", "^{d}a-nun-na-ke_{4}-ne", or "^{d}a-nun-na", possibly meaning "princely offspring", "royal offspring" or literally "offspring/progeny/seed of princes".
 Because this was likely pronounced as "anunak", it entered into the Akkadian language as the loanword "anunnak(k)u".
 "Anunnaki" is the genitive inflection of this word, meaning its use as a proper noun is essentially faulty.
 There is no etymological relation with the Sumerian sky deity An.

 The Anunnaki were believed to be the offspring of An and the earth goddess Ki.
 Samuel Noah Kramer identifies Ki with the Sumerian mother goddess Ninhursag, stating that they were originally the same figure.
 The oldest of the Anunnaki was Enlil, the god of air and chief god of the Sumerian pantheon.
 The Sumerians believed that, until Enlil was born, heaven and earth were inseparable.
 Then, Enlil split heaven and earth in two and carried away the earth while his father An carried away the sky.